Dancing In The Moonlight Chords | King Harvest + Toploader Guitar Lesson with TAB + Backing Tracks

 ||: Fm7 (II) | Bb7 (V) | Eb (I) Eb/D (I/7) | Cm7 (VI) :||

-Starting on II gives the progression a continuous, looping feel.
-Looking at my top 10 chord progressions, this combines #4 (II – V) and #7 (the minor fall).
+Starting on chord II gives the progression a continuous, looping feel.
+Looking at my top 10 chord progressions, this one combines #4 (II – V) and #7 (the minor fall).

-However, the Cm7 chord doesn’t always start the sequence, adding a subtle variation.
-To see this clearly, check out the chord chart I made for King Harvest’s version—it lays out these shifts more clearly than the chords and lyrics alone.
+However, the Cm7 chord doesn’t always begin the sequence, adding a subtle variation.
+To see this clearly, refer to the chord chart I made for King Harvest’s version—it lays out these shifts more clearly than the chords and lyrics alone.

 Dancing In The Moonlight chord chart.